Get the Recipe

 Pie is great.
 Go ahead, you make it.

-When it comes to baked fruit dessert, pie has a way of hogging the spotlight.
+Among baked fruit desserts, pie has a way of hogging the spotlight.
 And I get it.
 The buttery, flaky crust.
 The meticulous construction.
 The ample—ample—American tradition behind it all.
 This is all very nice.

 Yet pie is also, even for the seasoned baker, a chore to make.
 (Okay, I'll be friendly and call it "involved.")
-There is dough to make (but not over-mix!) and roll (but not too much!) and blind bake (with beans or pie weights!) and shape (you better nail that rustic almost-perfect shape!).
+There is dough to make (but not over-mix!), and roll (but not too much!), and shape (you'd better nail that rustic, almost-perfect shape!).
 Pie is great.
-But even with our Easy Pie Crust recipe, Pie is a pain in the tuchis.
+But even with Kenji's easy pie crust recipe or Stella's old-fashioned, no-food-processor-required pie dough, pie is a pain in the tuches.

-Now what do we want from our fruit desserts?
+Now, what do we want from our fruit desserts?
 I want fruit, front and center, and plenty of it.
 I want butter.
 I want crackle and crunch.
-And I want a hint of spice, just enough umph to make the fruit taste even more like itself.
+And I want a hint of spice—just enough to make the fruit taste even more like itself.